Why Your Hamster Keeps Chewing On Its Cage Bars

 2. Boredom and Lack of Stimulation

 Hamsters are curious, active creatures.
 A cage without enough enrichment can quickly lead to boredom, and chewing becomes a way to pass the time.
-Adding tunnels, wheels, or climbing structures can help keep them engaged.
+Adding tunnels, wheels, or climbing ladder can help keep them engaged.

 3. Desire to Escape